shedskin/shedskin/examples/README.md

    make                        -> executable or python extension
    ```

-   See the [Example Overview](#example-overview) section below for guidance
+   See the [Example Overview](#example-overview) section for guidance on exceptional cases.

 2. **The Cmake way**

-   It is also possible to build all of the examples using `cmake`.
+   It is also possible to build all of the examples using `cmake`:
-   Type the following while you are in the examples directory:

    ```bash
    mkdir build && cd build && cmake .. && cmake --build .